abearman/sparrow-dev/research/how_to_fly_drone.md

 ## Panic Buttons
 If you experience a problem during one of your flights, the following procedures can help you avoid trouble.
+Note: we have discovered that these buttons can behave unpredictably during controller channel overrides.

 #### Pause Button
 The Pause button freezes Solo mid-air like an emergency air brake.
 This can be useful to stop Solo from hitting an obstacle or to re-orient Solo for navigation.
 Pressing Pause during Return Home or Land will also freeze Solo during these maneuvers.